 Most people know that their actions are dangerous, but they find it difficult to stop.
 Like other addictions, certain pleasure centers in the brain are activated when a person self harms, causing chemical reactions that drive the need to continue the behaviour.

-The truth is that the non-substance addictions, such as self harm, need professional treatment in the same way as alcohol or drug recovery.
+The truth is that the non-substance addictions, such as self-harm, need professional treatment in the same way as alcohol or drug recovery.
 The treatment programs might be different, to cater to the unique concerns for each type of addiction.
-But, there is no question that processional assistance is required for the best long-term support.
+But, there is no question that professional assistance is required for the best long-term support.

 It’s scary and uncomfortable to face the addiction that has been a part of your life for so long.
 But, rest assured to know that it is possible to heal and experience a healthy, happy life.
 The best solution is to focus on a holistic approach that addresses every aspect of recovery: physical, emotional, mental, and social.